Dre Campbell Farm

 A flea comb is your best friend when it comes to flea removal.
 Dip the comb in soapy water, then run it through the pet’s fur.

-Not only does it help get rid of the little creatures, but it also helps keep your pet’s coat healthy and shiny.
+Not only does it help get rid of the fleas, but it also helps keep your pet’s coat healthy and shiny.

 14. Apple Cider Vinegar

 Believe it or not, apple cider vinegar repels fleas.
-The critters don’t like the smell or taste, so if you use it on your pets, they will stay away.
+These pests dislike the smell and taste, so it may help to discourage fleas.

-So, add 2 tablespoons of ACV to each quart of water, then mist your pet’s coat.
+So, add 2 tablespoons of ACV to each quart of water, then mist your pet’s coat with the mixture.
+Avoid getting the mixture in your pet’s eyes.

 15. Beneficial Nematodes

-These tiny creatures are parasitic roundworms that can be used to control certain pests, including fleas [1].
+These tiny creatures are microscopic roundworms that can be used to control certain pests, including fleas [1].

 Beneficial nematodes can be found online or at most garden stores and are easy to apply.
 Mix them with water and spray them on the areas where you see fleas.